alexandertrefz/essence/packages/website/diagnostics.md

 Method is missing, its signature does not match the Protocol's, or a fulfilling Method carries a Protocol bound of its own that the conformance can not assume.

+A Choice is the exception, and writing nothing is right there. `is Equatable` on a Namespace over any Choice is derived from the Cases' tags, and `is Printable` on one over a Choice whose Cases all carry no payload is derived too — its `toString` answers the Case's own name, so `#Less` prints `Less`.
+Neither derive is offered where the Namespace writes the Method itself.
+A Case that carries a payload has no name to print on its own, so `is Printable` there still needs a written `toString` and reports this without one.

 ### `conformance-needs-target-type`

 Only a Namespace with a target Type (`for …`) can conform to a Protocol.